dev-dwarf/dev-dwarf.github.io/src/index.md

 ---
 ## Brief
-I'm Logan Forman, a game and systems programmer from New Mexico.
+I'm Logan Forman, a programmer and mathemetician from New Mexico.
 I've been playing games as long as I can remember and programming them since I was 11.
+Later on I picked up more general programming and math skills.
+After graduating I've worked in New Mexico's Aerospace Industry.

 I love observing the emergent consequences of complex programs; Seeing how systems react when pushed on in unintended ways.
 These moments can reveal annoying problems or invaluable treasure.
 As I switched my university education from software development to applied math I found that my interests in math and programming aren't seperate.
 I'm excited to explore the intersection of these passions for as long as I can!